Azzi Fudd: Sophomore season

 Fudd made her season debut on November 10, 2022, recording 26 points and 4 assists in a 98–39 win against Northeastern.
 On November 14, Fudd scored a career high 32 points and four assists in an 83–76 win against number three ranked Texas.
 The 56 points scored by Fudd set a record for the most points ever scored by a UConn player in the first two games of the season, beating the previous record held by Diana Taurasi.
 The 32 points scored against Texas tied a record held by Taurasi for the most points scored by a UConn player against a top-five opponent.
 On December 4, against rival Notre Dame, Fudd suffered a right knee injury after a teammate fell on her knee.
 Fudd was expected to miss three to six weeks.
 On January 11, 2023, Fudd returned for the Huskies against St. John's after missing the previous eight games.
 She came off the bench, scored 15 points, and only played 20 minutes due to minutes restrictions.
 Fudd missed more time after re-injuring her right knee against Georgetown, one game after she had returned from a 5-week absence from the initial injury.
 During Fudd's absence, UConn lost two consecutive games for the first time since March 1993 and suffered multiple losses to unranked conference opponents for the first time since 2003–04.
 After missing 14 games, Fudd made her return in the Huskies' 69–39 Big East tournament quarterfinal win over Georgetown, scoring 10 points in 17 minutes.
 Despite Fudd's return, the Huskies fell short to Ohio State in the Sweet Sixteen.
 Fudd finished her sophomore season averaging 15.1 points, 1.9 rebounds, and 1.9 assists per game.

 Redshirt season

 Fudd made her season debut on November 8, 2023, notching 13 points, 3 rebounds, and 3 assists in a 102–58 win against Dayton.
-On November 22, 2023, it was announced that Fudd had torn her right ACL while practicing, ending her season.
+On November 22, 2023, it was announced that Fudd had torn her right ACL and meniscus while practicing, ending her season.